 The act of trans erasure sent a strong message of non-acceptance and rejection to our trans community.

-When we asked for a list of their board members, which at the time was not available online, we received only one name.
+When we asked for a list of their board members, which was unavailable online, we received only one name.

-(7) The President of elderSource’s Board was sent a letter addressing all of my concerns.
+(7) The President of elderSource’s Board was sent a letter addressing my concerns.

 (8) The Board sent a response that I felt was condescending and served as a way to shut those of us up by returning the funding to the foundation.

-(9) The leadership announced they would do the project themselves and shortly thereafter dissolved their LGBT Elder Taskforce.
+(9) The leadership announced they would do the project themselves shortly after that and dissolved their LGBT Elder Taskforce.

-Cultural competency is an added value to any organization’s Best Practices. transogyny is serious and permeates our culture.
+Cultural competency is an added value to any organization’s Best Practices.
+Transmisogyny is serious and permeates our culture.

-When I inquired who would deny them funding, I was informed “The State”.
-What happens to elders who express concerns about this agency or others in not meeting their needs?
+When I inquired who would deny them funding, I was informed, “The State.”
+What happens to elders who express concerns about this agency or others not meeting their needs?
 Are they heard?
 Are they dismissed?

 During one of our meetings at MOCA, there was another attempt made to revoke my creative rights.
-I reminded everyone that I had been working on this project for six months before completing it and to have it completely altered was not in the agreement.
+I reminded everyone that I had been working on this project for six months before completing it.
+To have it altered right before the event was not reasonable nor a part of the agreement.
 We were running out of time.

 In the end …, the leadership (prematurely) received an award for the project before it went on display at MOCA.
-The Board probably never really knew the other side of this story and the participant will never know that she did not make a contribution once the exhibit traveled.
+The Board probably never really knew the other side of this story, and the participant will never know that she did not contribute once the exhibit traveled.

 Trans erasure occurs every day.
-JamieAnn Meyers in The BLOG of the Huffington Post wrote a beautiful article on Trans* Invisibility.
-It’s up to trans* people to be proactive and make certain that our individual and collective voices are heard loud and clear by the public and the media, and that we continue to be written into the record of queer history. http://www.huffingtonpost.com/jamieann-meyers/trans-invisibility_b_2619929.html
+JamieAnn Meyers, in The BLOG of the Huffington Post, wrote a beautiful article on Trans* Invisibility.
+It’s up to trans* people to be proactive and make sure that our individual and collective voices are heard loud and clear by the public and the media and that we continue to be written into the record of queer history. http://www.huffingtonpost.com/jamieann-meyers/trans-invisibility_b_2619929.html

-Some thoughts on a previous dialogue … This is to serve as a gentle reminder that trans people have reasons to raise concerns and if not concerns, at least some questions.
+Some thoughts on a previous dialogue.
+This is a gentle reminder that trans people have reasons to raise concerns and, if not concerns, at least some questions.
 Some of us continue to read about how the law erases who we are and how complacency contributes to the marginalized group at an alarming rate.
 Celebrating a marker without considering points raised by trans people is participating in silencing our voices when we raise concerns.

 Will they serve the transgender population well?
 What about the gender queers?
-How will cishets and cisgays know the differences in determining how to move forward in treatments, asking questions and simply just having the dialogue?
+How will cishets and cisgays know the differences in determining how to move forward in treatments, asking questions, and simply having the dialogue?
 Does it matter to differentiate?
-Should a medical form encompass a bit more than just the umbrella terms, transgender?
+Should a medical form encompass more than just the umbrella term transgender?
 Some of us think it should.
-For instance, on a medical form, the term transgender could also accompany a series of questions to seek clarification and to help with codifying and classifying for actuarial studies.
+For instance, in a medical form, the term transgender could also accompany a series of questions to seek clarification and help codify and classify for actuarial studies.
 This makes a tremendous difference in a number of ways.
-Let’s look at some of the ways this could actually foster dialogue among practitioners to better serve the transgender population.
+Let’s look at ways this could foster dialogue among practitioners to serve the transgender population better.

 Are you MtF?
 Are you FtM?
 Are you in transition?
 Are you female but identify as male?
 Are you male but identify as female?
 Are you gender fluid and MtF?
 Are you gender fluid and FtM?
 Are you straight?
 Are you gay?
 Are you a lesbian?
-Are you a bisexual?
+Are you bisexual?
 Are you pansexual?
 Are you asexual?
 Are you intersex?
 Are you aromantic?

 By what pronoun do you prefer to be addressed?

-The above questions are some of the ways the exploration towards understanding the patient who presents for the first visit can help clarify who they are as an individual.
+The above questions are some ways the exploration towards understanding the patient who presents for the first visit can help clarify who they are as individuals.

 This matters.
 It matters because it will determine who we are as transgender-identified individuals.
 We are part of a rainbow.
-This same marker should be used for GLBT.
+This same marker should be used for LGBT.
 It should not erase anyone else from medical forms from exploring their preferences and identities.

 When non-trans people are quick to accept limited representation and dismiss questions by trans and take an adversarial position towards this very marginalized group – despite the validity of their questions, they must welcome questions and not view these as attacking.
 We need to move away from personalizing any criticism raised by those who are transgender individuals.
 We experience marginalization every day.
-Markers on forms are not necessarily all-inclusive and to hear anyone state that “this is a start” is farthest from welcoming all inclusive and intersectional sectors who serve under this umbrella term.
-“Microaggression, a theory coined by Chester M. Pierce back in 1970, hypothesizes that specific interactions between those of different races, cultures, or genders can be interpreted as small acts of mostly non-physical aggression.”
+Markers on forms are not necessarily all-inclusive, and to hear anyone state that “this is a start” is farthest from welcoming all-inclusive and intersectional sectors that serve under this umbrella term.
+“Microaggression, a theory coined by Chester M. Pierce in 1970, hypothesizes that specific interactions between those of different races, cultures, or genders can be interpreted as small acts of mostly non-physical aggression.”

 “Verbal and behavioral indignities are classic symptoms of microaggression.”
-Mary Rowe in 1973 who wrote about it on sex and gender.
+Mary Rowe 1973 wrote about it sex and gender.

 Some of us have served on committees and experienced microaggression in settings right within our borders.
 This is not okay.
 It feels attacking when we raise valid concerns.
-It is time to move beyond the power struggle and move towards harmony, without taking positions that those of us who raise concerns are delivering these in an attacking manner.
+It is time to move beyond the power struggle and move towards harmony without taking positions that those of us who raise concerns are delivering in an attacking manner.

 Each year the Oscar Awards are given to individuals who were nominated as Best Performing Actor followed by all those in other categories for their excellent performance and achievements.

-Having directed sets, plays and teams, I am cognitive of the hard work each individual contributes in efforts put forth to ensure that recognition didn’t happen because of just their singular part; that it happened because they were a part of the team.
+Having directed sets, plays and teams, I am cognitive of the hard work each individual contributes in efforts put forth to ensure that recognition didn’t happen because of just their single part; that it happened because they were a part of the team.